Acculturation must come first and foremost through training

 Here are several client cases that illustrate how Schoolab supports its clients in innovation training.
 In each case, we use unique pedagogical methods adapted to each problem.

-“ 170 employees trained in innovation in 20 sessions: Design thinking, rapid prototyping, public speaking,... ”
+“ 170 employees trained in innovation: Design Thinking, rapid prototyping, public speaking...
+With a 91% satisfaction rate. ”

 BNP trains its employees at pitch